 Quarterly TDS Certificate

-Quarterly TDS certificates are issued for deduction of TDS on income other than salary, and is issued in Form 16A.
-For instance, quarterly TDS certificate is issued by banks when TDS is deducted on interest earned by the depositor on fixed deposits.
+Quarterly TDS certificates are issued for deduction of TDS on income other than salary and are issued in Form 16A.
+For instance, the quarterly TDS certificate is issued by banks when TDS is deducted on interest earned by the depositor on fixed deposits.

 Due Date for Issuing TDS Certificate

-TDS certificate must be issued by employers to employee within 15 days of filing their fourth quarter TDS returns.
+As per the provisions of the Income Tax Act, TDS certificate must be issued by employers to an employee within 15 days of filing their fourth-quarter TDS returns.
 Hence, Form 16 must be issued within 15 days of filing the fourth quarter TDS returns.
-Due date for issuing Form 16A is listed below:
+The due dates for issuing Form 16A are listed below: